-The Hospital QIP incentives are separate and distinct from a hospital's usual reimbursement.
-Each hospital's potential earning pool is aside from their payment, and paid out at the end of the measurement year according to the number of points earned.
-The bonus funds are specific to each facility and will only be paid out to the extent points are awarded.
-Year-end payments will be mailed by October 31 following the measurement year.
+The Hospital QIP incentives payments are separate and distinct from a hospital's usual reimbursement for services provided to PHC members.
+Hospital QIP earnings are determined at the end of the measurement year according to the number of program points earned.
+QIP payments will be mailed by October 31, following the measurement year.